EmmyAnieDev/Learn-Laravel/README.md

 ## HTTP RESPONSES

 -   Laravel automatically converts the response to JSON if the return value is an array or a collection

+## MAIL

+-   To send an email with an HTML template, the first step is to create a Mailable class by running the command: ====>> php artisan make:mail SendMail .